jgd-solutions/jgd-cmake-modules/docs/cmake_command_tutorial.rst

   cmake --install build-release --strip
   # Ex. cmake --install build-release --strip --prefix ./install

-Like the build step, on multi-configuration generators (Ninja Multi-Config, MSVC), add the :code:`--config` option to install commands.
+Like the build step, on multi-configuration generators (Ninja Multi-Config, MSVC, Xcode), add the :code:`--config` option to install commands.
 When unspecified, CMake will choose the first configuration your buildsystem supports, which may or may not be the configuration built above:

 .. code-block:: bash